-Kwita Izina is an ancient tradition which involves holding a ceremony to name new born baby gorillas.
-It was introduced in 2005.
-Also this is the time Rwandan families get to name their new born babies.
-For the past 30 years, the park rangers & researchers named the baby gorillas as an important of monitoring each one of them in their group/family and habitat.
+Gorilla Naming ceremony in Rwanda mostly referred to as Kwita Izina in Rwanda is an ancient tradition which involves holding a ceremony to name new born baby gorillas born in the past year.
+Introduced in 2005, this is a uniquely Rwandan event to name new born gorilla babies.
+For the past 30 years before the first official gorilla naming ceremony, the park rangers & researchers named the baby gorillas as an important way of monitoring each one of them in their group/family and habitat.

-A limited number of ‘behind the scenes’ scientific tours which are only available during this period will give visitors the unique opportunity of experiencing the Mountain Gorilla conservation and veterinary programs in Musanze, interacting directly with researchers and park officials.
+During this event there is also a limited number of ‘behind the scenes’ scientific tours which are only available during this period to give visitors the unique opportunity of experiencing the Mountain Gorilla conservation and veterinary programs in Musanze, interacting directly with researchers and park officials.

 A Kwita Izina Gala Dinner is also organised to bring industry players and leaders together to celebrate a common cause; to support Rwanda’s conservation success and raise funds for key conservation projects.

 In Rwanda mountain gorillas live in the Volcanoes national park and the others in the Virunga Mountains on the border of DRC.
 Rwanda Gorilla Permits go for 1500$ as of June 2017 because of the need to raise extra funding towards conservation of the mountain gorilla habitats.

 Volcanoes National Park is located in Musanze village also known as Ruhengeri, which is very accessible by public transport from Gisenyi or Kigali or from the airport.
 It’s a 2 hour drive to the park and the Headquarters are located in Kinigi.